Healthy Homes Assessment Kotemaori

 Home Assessments Kotemaori for Rental Properties

-There are a myriad of concerns you should look for when conducting a home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous concerns to be able to examine in the house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

-The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can have a significant impact for landlords and property managers.
-For professional advice get in touch today to schedule your rental property house assessment.
+The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can be extremely costly for property owners and landlords.
+For professional advice, call today to schedule your rental property house evaluation.

 home assessments for rental properties